 For a complete list of courses offered, visit the courses section of the LL.M. in Taxation page.

 Note: Course offerings vary from year to year.
 Contact the Graduate Tax Office for information on current courses.

 Tuition for the Graduate Tax Program for the 2017-2018 academic year is $815.81 per credit for Florida residents and $1,461.30 per credit for non-residents.
 There is also a $200 events fee.

 Although expenses can vary considerably, the College of Law estimates that students can anticipate the following additional expenses for Fall/Spring.

 While U.S. News and World Report ranks University of Florida among the Top 50 best law schools in the country, it rises to the Top five for affordability based on in-state tuition and fees plus cost of living, according to American Bar Association data.
 UF Law’s tuition and fees are close to half the cost of many of its competitors in the northeast and competitive with other law schools across the south.

 Admitted students are considered for all available financial aid, including scholarships and research assistantship appointments that may significantly reduce the cost of attending.

-For more information information and applications, please contact the financial aid coordinator at the Levin College of Law, Ms. Victoria Houghton, at email@example.com.
+For more information and applications, please contact the financial aid coordinator at the Levin College of Law, Ms. Jordan Masters, at email@example.com.
 Short-term loans in limited amounts may be made available through the Graduate Tax Program.